Friday, March 27

 Until June 15, 2026

-From Tuesday to Sunday, 11 AM to 8 PM
+Tuesday to Sunday from 11 AM to 8 PM

 We're grooving at the Banlieues Bleues festival

-The Banlieues Bleues is back for the 43rd edition that will make the 93 district vibrate from March 27 to April 17.
-For three weeks, 10 cities and 15 venues will host dynamic jazz and sounds from around the world, with new spots to discover.
-On the lineup, the talented Calixte Bernard shines a light on what makes the festival truly special: its audience.
+Banlieues Bleues is back for its 43rd edition that’s bringing excitement to the 93 from March 27 to April 17.
+For three weeks, 10 cities and 15 venues will host jazz in motion and sounds from around the world, with new spots to discover.
+On the lineup, the talented Calixte Bernard is shining a spotlight on what makes the festival special: its audience.

 Voir cette publication sur Instagram